The Ultimate Guide to Hiking The Wave Arizona (Plus Getting The Wave Permits)

 THE DAILY LOTTERY PROCESS

 You apply for The Wave daily lottery two days before the date you want to hike, any time between 6am-6pm.
 The results are sent out at 7:15pm.
-If you win a permit, you must accept the permit and pay the required fees by 8 AM Utah time, then arrive at a permit pickup location by 8:30 AM local time for a safety briefing.
+If you win a permit, you must accept the permit and pay the required fees by 8 AM Utah time the following morning after you receive notice that you won, then arrive at a permit pickup location by 8:30 AM local time for a safety briefing.
+If you are late to this briefing, you will lose your permit!

 The daily lottery process for The Wave is based on geofencing, which means you must be in a designated area in the region of The Wave in order to apply.
 You must apply on your mobile phone so that your location can be determined.
 Here is a BLM map which shows the area you need to be in in order to apply: